-This white paper explores how such a platform is used in the context of Cisco’s Digital Network Architecture (Cisco DNA).
+This white paper explores how such a platform is used in the context of Cisco Networking.
 ML capability is now being introduced with Cisco DNA Center, bringing powerful ML capabilities – and more importantly, the key business insights that ML provides – within reach of networks and organizations worldwide.

 This introductory white paper provides an overview of such a learning platform in the context of Cisco AI Network Analytics, a solution which is initially focused on the complex technologies and challenges inherent to wireless networks.
 Future revisions of this document will discuss other areas, such as switching, SD-WAN, and cross-domain, to name a few, as Cisco’s machine learning technologies become applied to these areas.

-On-boarding refers to the set of complex tasks triggered when a wireless client attempts to join a wireless network; without a doubt, the time for a client to successfully join the network and establish connectivity contributes significantly to the Quality of Experience (QoE) for the end user.
-Being able to monitor such complex, multidimensional KPIs so as to detect abnormal onboarding times, along with determining potential root causes should an issue be observed, is a fundamental task for IT teams.
+Joining/roaming refers to the set of complex tasks triggered when a wireless client attempts to join a wireless network or roams from one access point (AP) to another within the wireless system; without a doubt, the time for a client to successfully join a network, or to roam between APs contributes significantly to the quality of experience (QoE) for the end-user.
+Being able to monitor such complex, multidimensional KPIs so as to detect abnormal joining/roaming times, along with determining potential root causes should an issue be observed, is a fundamental task for IT teams.

-A traditional approach in networking to tackle such issues has consisted in measuring the KPI of interest (for example, on-boarding times, or a simple metric such as memory / CPU utilization / packet loss) and then set a static threshold which, when crossed, triggers an alarm (for example, “If on-boarding times > 2s then set an alarm”).
-Although such a simple approach nicely applies to several network metrics (such as the CPU on a router or switch), experience has shown that a metric such as on-boarding times may greatly differ with a number of variables, such as the network characteristics (for example, signal strength, number of clients, type of clients, the performance of network servers, and services such as Dynamic Host Configuration Protocol [DHCP] and/or Authentication, Authorization and Accounting [AAA]), the network topology involved, and many other environmental factors – thus making the use of a single static threshold that would apply across a range of network deployments impractical.
+A traditional approach in networking to tackle such issues has consisted in measuring the KPI of interest (for example, joining/roaming times, or a simple metric such as memory / CPU utilization/packet loss) and then set a static threshold which, when crossed, triggers an alarm (for example, “If joining/roaming times > 2s then set an alarm”).
+Although such a simple approach nicely applies to several network metrics (such as the CPU on a router or switch), experience has shown that a metric such as join or roam times may greatly differ with a number of variables, such as the network characteristics (for example, signal strength, number of clients, type of clients, the performance of network servers, and services such as Dynamic Host Configuration Protocol [DHCP] and/or Authentication, Authorization and Accounting [AAA]), the network topology involved, and many other environmental factors – thus making the use of a single static threshold that would apply across a range of network deployments impractical.

-As an example, Figure 1 below shows how the wireless client on-boarding performance varies over time for several networks.
+As an example, Figure 1 below shows how the joining/roaming performance varies over time for several networks.
 On examining this data, one can easily see that finding a unique threshold for all networks, and even all locations in a given network, is simply not possible, due to the wide variances of what is “normal” observed across multiple varying network deployments.

 This highlights the need for Learning (see the next section for the definition of "Learning" as used here) Cisco AI Network Analytics is a learning platform capable of dynamically predicting what is a normal onboarding time for any given network, taking into account hundreds of dimensions, without any prior knowledge and without the use of static thresholds.
 This is possible thanks to the use of advanced machine learning algorithms.